bayganik/mmGame-Engine-Raylib-ECS/README.md

 Below examples have "Debug" flag on.
 F9 will flip "Debug" off/on.
 The tank will move using arrow keys.
 The red boxes are BoxColliders drawn as debug guide.

-## To Start a VS2019 project:
+## To Start a VS2022 project:

-    Start with Net Core 3 console app
+    Start with Net 7.0 console app

     Using Dependencies add Raylib-cs Nuget package

-    Add references to Entitas-Lite and mmGameEngine
+    Add references to Entitas-Lite , mmGameEngine and Sanford.MIDI

 ## Main Menu Scene